prateek0809/Codsoft_week1/README.md

 ## Project Structure

-- `Titanic_Survival_Prediction.ipynb`: The main Jupyter Notebook containing the code for data preprocessing, feature engineering, model training, and evaluation.
+- `Titanic_Survival_prediction.ipynb`: The main Jupyter Notebook containing the code for data preprocessing, feature engineering, model training, and evaluation.
 - `tested/`: Directory containing the dataset (CSV file).
 - `README.md`: This file, provides an overview of the project.